Valuation methodology

 Twellie uses four models, not one.

-A single approach is fragile — comp-anchoring breaks down in rapid markets, regression breaks down in unusual properties, last-sale data goes stale.
-So we run four models in parallel and weight them like Quantarium and CoreLogic do for the lender pipeline.
+A single approach is fragile: comp-anchoring breaks down in rapid markets, regression weakens on unusual properties, and last-sale data goes stale.
+So Twellie runs four signals in parallel, then widens confidence when they disagree.

 | Model | Weight | What it does | When it's right / wrong |